Sound Insulation Test on Recycled Carpet for ECOI-NW Project

 White Noise Results

-White noise test results showed that the carpet tile has little sound reduction in the 20 Hz to 700 Hz frequency range.
+White noise test results showed that the modular carpet has little sound reduction in the 20 Hz to 700 Hz frequency range.
 However, at 2 kHz there is a significant reduction of -14.4 dB, with a drop in level until reaching 8 kHz at an impressive -32.9 dB, continuing to drop until over 20 kHz..

 Conclusion